 Create feature templates in Map Viewer

 You can also define feature templates in Map Viewer.
-This is especially useful if you published your feature layer from a CSV file or shapefile, as these have no associated template information.
+This is especially useful if you published your feature layer from ArcGIS Online without any associated template information.

 - Enable editing on the hosted feature layer and adjust the editing settings to ensure that editors are allowed to add features.